People bearing responsibility for the CE compliance of products placed in the EU zone are, as follows:

 - affix the CE mark to the product.

 If you are a distributor of products requiring CE marking, then you must check if the CE mark is present, along with the user manual, product label and any other necessary supporting documentation.

-All importers of products from countries outside the EU/EEA have the responsibility to check if the manufacturer has undertaken all necessary steps, as well as if the technical documentation is available.
+All importers of products produced in countries outside the EU/EEA have the responsibility to check if the manufacturer has undertaken all necessary steps, as well as if the technical documentation is available.
 However, if you import a product but place it in the EU market under your own (brand) name, then you have the same obligations as the manufacturer.